mastercoin-MSC/install-omni/README.md

 Basic instructions:

-#If you don't have git, install it
+If you don't have git, install it with:

 sudo apt-get install git

-#Clone this repository
+Clone this repository:

 git clone https://github.com/mastercoin-MSC/install-omni.git

-#cd into the install folder and start the installer with sudo
+cd into the install folder and start the installer with sudo:

 cd install-omni

 sudo bash install-omni.sh